-Dr. Nichole Fairbrother
+Dr. Nichole Fairbrother, PhD, RPsych

 Director, Perinatal Anxiety Research Lab

-Assistant Professor, Department of Psychiatry, UBC
+Clinical Associate Professor, Department of Psychiatry, UBC

 Dr. Fairbrother’s research is in the area of reproductive mental health with a focus on anxiety disorders that affect pregnant and postpartum women.
 Her research projects include a study of maternal thoughts of harm related to the newborn, a theoretical model of postpartum obsessive compulsive disorder, a pilot study of the prevalence of anxiety disorders among pregnant and postpartum women, and several surveys of reproductive-aged women’s knowledge and attitudes pertaining to reproduction, childbirth and infant feeding.